 In May 1855, the murderous Xizhuang marauders launched an attack on the Malong mine, which was defended by a mixture of ethnicities: Non-Han, Hui and Han.
 When the marauders attacked, they exclaimed they did not want to hurt any of the Han and the Non-Han.
 Their sole purpose for their attack on the Malong mine was to exterminate the Hui.
 Indeed, they even offered rewards to anyone who managed to kill a Hui and provide proof.
 The attack on Malong mine turned into a bloodbath, at the end, 80 Muslim Yunnanese were brutally murdered either for money or for hatred.

 The death and devastation was allowed to proliferate.
 The entire summer of 1855 was marked by the destruction and pillaging of 13 Muslim Yunnanese villages near Laotian, its inhabitants massacred indiscriminately.
-In this period, these Xizhuang marauders burned down as many as eleven mosques and murdered of thousands of innocents.
+In this period, these Xizhuang marauders burned down as many as eleven mosques and murdered thousands of innocents.
 In November, the Xizhuang murderers continued into Zhennan Department.
 Eight villages were ravaged, eight mosques razed, one thousand Hui lay dead.
 In February, they continued on to Chuxiong, were several thousand Hui were massacred.
 Atwill concludes that by conservative estimates, 8000 innocents were slain by the Xizhuang marauders simply for being Muslim Yunnanese (Atwill, The Chinese Sultanate 89).

 The Kunming Massacre

 In 1856, reports of the Chuxiong massacres appeared in Kunming and a rumour started to spread that the Xizhuang murderers were on their way to Anning, only a few miles from Kunming, to finish off the Chuxiong Hui who had escaped the massacre.
 During this time, while the governor-general Hengchun was away, the Manchu Xunfu 巡抚 (provincial governor) Xuhingga ᡧᡠᡥᡳᠩᡤᠠ (Chi.
 Shuxinga 舒興阿) was the ranking official in Kunming.
-Xuhingga had served in the Northwest of the Empire and, while defending a Muslims town against insurgents, cowardly fled away.
+Xuhingga had served in the Northwest of the Empire and, while defending a Muslim town against insurgents, cowardly fled away.
 The townsfolk he was supposed to protect mobbed him, stripped him naked and nearly lynched him.
-Xuhingga had developed a deep contempt of Muslims.
+Xuhingga had developed a deep contempt for Muslims.
 Additionally, several other high ranking officials present in Kunming at the time bore deep prejudice and hatred against Muslims.
 The provincial judge, Qingsheng, for example, claimed the Hui were evil and likened them to a disease.
 He was even rumoured to resort to extreme torture when dealing with Muslim Yunnanese.
 Naturally, when the Xizhuang were marching for Yunnan, they saw it as an opportunity to rid Yunnan of the Hui and Islam once and for all (Fu 113; Atwill, Blinkered Visions 1086).

 Official notices were posted in every prefecture, department and district in Yunnan calling for the extermination of the Hui.
 Qingsheng authorised the Han militias to “slay all without being held accountable” (Atwill, The Chinese Sultanate 91).
 May 19 to May 22 will forever be stained as those days that the goodness of humanity was found wanting, when malice was allowed to fester and spread.